stong1994/aicommit/README.md

 ## Usage

-There are some arguments you can use:
+Run the tool in the git repository with the `aicommit` command.

+The tool accepts the following arguments:

-- `platform`: the platform of llm, you can use ollama or lingyi
+- `platform`: The LLM platform to use.
+Options are 'ollama', 'lingyi', or 'github'.
-- `model`: the llma model you want to use, for example: codegemma, codeqwen, codellama (for ollma), yi-large (for lingyi)
+- `model`: The LLM model to use.
+For example: 'codegemma', 'codeqwen', 'codellama' (for Ollama), 'yi-large' (for Lingyi), 'gpt-4' (for github copilot).
-- `quiet`: if true, aicommit will output the command directly, if false, the output will using be streaming
+- `quiet`: If set to true, AICommit will output the command directly.
+If false, the output will be streamed.
-- `copy`: if true, aicommit will copy the command to clipboard.
+- `copy`: If set to true, AICommit will copy the command to the clipboard.

+## Environment Variables

-  All the arguments can be set with environment:
+All the arguments can also be set with environment variables:

 ```bash
 export AICOMMIT_MODEL=codegemma